All Things Considered: Background

 Weekend All Things Considered (WATC) is a one-hour version of the show that premiered in 1974 and is broadcast on Saturdays and Sundays at 5 p.m.
 ET.
-Michel Martin is the current host of the program.

 ATC was excluded from the NPR deal with Sirius Satellite Radio so as not to compete with local stations airing the show.

 To coordinate the choice of interview partners in cultural coverage between ATC and other NPR shows (as of 2010: Morning Edition, the weekend editions, Talk of the Nation, and Tell Me More), NPR set up a "dibs list" system around 2005, whereby the first show to declare interest in a particular guest can "reserve" that person.

 On March 23, 2020, ATC launched The National Conversation, a live call-in show addressing listener questions about the COVID-19 pandemic in the United States.
 The program aired from 9 p.m. to 10 p.m.
 ET on weeknights from the end of March through May 2020.

 Similar to Up First, the podcast complement to the network's Morning Edition and Weekend Edition, NPR launched Consider This as a podcast companion to ATC on June 29, 2020, with ATC hosts providing in-depth analysis of a single story each weekday afternoon.
 National podcast episodes are supplemented in select areas by additional local reporting and analysis from journalists at various NPR member stations, such as Dallas-based KERA.
 Consider This is also the successor to NPR's weekday afternoon Coronavirus Daily podcast, which had published throughout the spring of 2020.
-A Saturday edition was added on January 8, 2022, with episodes hosted by WATC host Michel Martin.
+It expanded to weekends on January 8, 2022, with episodes hosted by then-WATC host Michel Martin on Saturdays.
+The podcast's weekend episode moved to Sundays in May 2023.